illescasDaniel/print.hpp/README.md

 A replacement for the 'cout' function.

-Using 'print' you can display information easily.
+With the 'print' function you can display information easily.
-The 'to_string' function that I implemented let you convert ANY data container (like std::vector) to string.
+The 'to_string' function let you convert ANY data container (like std::vector) to string.
 <br></br>

 Syntax examples